Space Biology on Station Seeks to Improve Human Health

-Category: Space Hits: 4Expedition 64 Flight Engineer Soichi Noguchi gives a “thumbs up” inside the seven-windowed cupola, the International Space Station’s “window to the world.”
+Category: Space Hits: 9Expedition 64 Flight Engineer Soichi Noguchi gives a “thumbs up” inside the seven-windowed cupola, the International Space Station’s “window to the world.”

 Space biology was the dominant research theme aboard the International Space Station today.
 The Expedition 64 crew explored heart cells, muscles and more to understand how microgravity impacts the human body.